Music

 Credits 1

-Introduction to the fundamentals of playing an instrument.
-Especially designed for the beginner.
+This course is an Introduction to the fundamentals of playing an instrument.
+Especially designed for beginners.
 Not available for credit toward degree requirements.
 Repeatable credit.

 MU 104: Class Organ